wannesderoy/myLifeJournalApp-laravel4/README.md

 The app is build to be as lightweight and safe as possible for my knowledge, no useless code, pointless database queries or form without a token.

+The technologies used in this app are: Laravel 4 (on php 5.5.1 & MySQL), Jquery, Waypoints, Stellar, Compass, Gumby.

 This whole app is part assignment, part learning, part enjoyment.